hendrixgotcodes/hendrixgotcodes/README.md

 </div>

-### <div align="center">I'm Samuel, a software developer 👨‍💻 since 2019 🚀.
+### <div align="center">I'm Samuel, a software developer 👨‍💻 from Ghana 🇬🇭🚀.
 I love building cross-platform apps and websites😋</div>

 - 🔭 I’ve worked on multiple projects with [Hatua Tech](https://hatua.tech/)

-- 🌱 I’ve love using Javascript, React and React-Native.
+- 🌱 I’ve love using Javascript, React, React-Native and Electron.
 I wouldn't say im' a pro but you know, you dont have to boast 😉😝.

 - ❓ Would like to explore my talent in fullstack one day.
 Just not today🌚🙂